neumino/neumino.github.io/movies.md

-### Thor: Ragnarok
+### Suburbicon
-*Released on 2017-10-25, vote average 7.7*
+*Released on 2017-10-27, vote average 4.9*

-Thor is imprisoned on the other side of the universe and finds himself in a race against time to get back to Asgard to stop Ragnarok, the destruction of his homeworld and the end of Asgardian civilization, at the hands of an all-powerful new threat, the ruthless Hela.
+A crime mystery set in the quiet family town of Suburbicon during the 1950s, where the best and worst of humanity is hilariously reflected through the deeds of seemingly ordinary people.
+When a home invasion turns deadly, a picture-perfect family turns to blackmail, revenge, and murder.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ue80QwXMRHg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/IYga2m0V2O0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>